-Working Group Members suggested of queer people is a luxury. opportunities to connect with local Thank you" stakeholders to increase accessibility Due to the success of this event, BQT has to the community survey and build developed an informal partnership with trust with Lambeth's Black Queer Bare Radicals, which has resulted in an communities.
-This culminated in an event equally successful follow-up event in April aiming to create a brave space for 2024 and opportunities to collaborate on local Black LGBTQ+ people to connect the QNC II event and Lambeth-based with Caribbean culture, learn about Pride Festivals. local community assets and improve intergenerational connections within Lambeth's Black LGBTQ+ community.
+Working Group Members suggested opportunities to connect with local stakeholders to increase accessibility to the community survey and build trust with Lambeth's Black Queer communities.
+This culminated in an event aiming to create a brave space for local Black LGBTQ+ people to connect with Caribbean culture, learn about local community assets and improve intergenerational connections within Lambeth's Black LGBTQ+ community.